edoardo-vescovi/games/ant's-walk/README.md

 The appaling simplicity of the model matches only the necessary connection to disparate knowledge.

 A math solution encompasses (not so basic elements of) probability, algebraic equations and infinite recurrence.
 That comes after invoking symmetry arguments to simplify the equations.
 The cherry on top is that a naive solution *doesn't* always work.
-The discussion of *why* a solution should exist in the first place establishes the connection to a famous random walk.
+The discussion of *why* a solution should exist in the first place will establish a connection to a famous random walk.

 More amazingly, a *proper* implementation on calculator leads to write simple and complete examples of file hadling, dynamic allocation, random-number generation (incl. a cool initalisation), data structures (vector and hash table), C++ libraries (std::vector and std::unordered_map) and classes (incl. memory management with the infamous constructor/deconctructor/copy/assignment operators).